 We pay $3 per person to drive out onto the island.
 The site is like a caricature of the South, where cypress trees drip with Spanish moss and fishermen ply the bayou to bring home their own big fish tales.

 Within ten minutes of walking around, I discover the island hosts another common southern resident: fire ants.
 My sandaled foot bursts into flames, and a nearby goat rolls around bleating.
 (Oh yeah, did I mention there’s a herd of goats on the island?!)
 Spectre’s fictional barefoot residents must have tread carefully here.

 Little remains of the the twinkly-lit paradise seen in the beginning of Big Fish.
 First, the film crew artificially aged the town for later shots in the movie, and then 15 years did their work on what was never intended to be a permanent installation.

 Several of the main street buildings burned down or collapsed.
 Four pillars are all that marks the site of Jenny’s house, and only two trees still stand in the enchanted forest.

-  Walk outside any of the frames used on film and you’ll see that the buildings are empty shells.
+Outside the shots used on film, the buildings are empty shells.
 The back of the elaborate church is bare plywood, and the trees are made of styrofoam.